sarthakbhagia/LLM-Assisted-Cloud-Incident-Response-AWS-SBG/PROJECT_SPEC.md

 1. Phase 0 (infra skeleton) → confirm `sam deploy` succeeds
 2. Phase 1 (demo app) → confirm services communicate
 3. Phase 2 + 3 (detection + collection) → manually trigger a fault, confirm data lands in S3/DynamoDB
-4. Phase 4 (diagnosis) → confirm a valid JSON diagnosis is produced for a real triggered fault
+4. Phase 4 (diagnosis) → confirm a valid JSON diagnosis is produced for a real triggered fault, using injected runbook context (no Knowledge Base/OpenSearch)
 5. Phase 5 (reporting/approval) → confirm Slack message + approval flow works
 6. Phase 6 (remediation) → confirm an approved incident actually executes the fix
+7. Phase 6.5 (verification) → confirm the system re-checks the original signal post-remediation and correctly logs resolved/not_resolved
-7. Phase 7 (evaluation) → run the full harness, generate results for the paper
+8. Phase 7 (evaluation) → run the full harness including the RAG-ablation and failure-mode review pass, generate results for the paper

 Each phase should be a separate PR/commit so the team's workstreams can build in parallel once Phase 0-3 are stable and merged.